camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-definition-view.md

 # Filter

-The filter function on the left side of the Process Definition View allows you to find certain instances by filtering for variables, business keys, start time and date, end time and date (enterprise edition) or by selecting the version of a process.
+The filter function on the bottom of the Process Definition View allows you to find certain instances by filtering for variables, business keys, start time and date, end time and date (enterprise edition) or by selecting the version of a process.
 Beyond that you can combine different filters as logical *AND* relation.
 Filter expressions on variables must be specified as `variableName OPERATOR value` where the *operator* may be one of the following terms `=`, `!=`, `>`, `>=`, `<`, `<=`, `like`.
 Apart from the `like` operator, the operator expressions do not have to be separated by spaces.
 The `like` operator is for string variables only.
 You can use `%` as wildcard in the *value* expression.
 String and date values must be properly enclosed in `" "`.

 {{< note title="Complexe Datatypes" class="info" >}}
   Please be aware that this feature does not support complex data types.
 {{< /note >}}

+## Runtime View

+Add a filter to the runtime view.
+Select filters for variables, the start date and time, the activity ID or the business key of process instances.

 **Filtering for process instances**

 {{< img src="../../img/filter-examples/add-filter.png" title="Filter Example" >}}

 Add a filter to the process definition view.
-Select a filter for variables, the start date and time or the business key of process instances.
+Select a filter for variables, the start date and time, activity ID or the business key of process instances.

 **Business Key**